Bisi bele bath step-by-step recipe with photos.

 4. Add the soaked rice.
 Add salt and water, and let it cook

-5. Add remaining vegetables, cooked dal, tamarind pulp, jaggery, and the masala powder
+5. Add remaining vegetables, cooked dal, tamarind pulp, jaggery, and masala powder.
+(You can pressure cook the dal beforehand)

 Bisi bele bath